-Search indexes support the following primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, Geopoint, and Vector.
-Search indexes also supports the Array and Nested data types.
-The Array data type is suitable for storing a collection of the same type of data.
-The Nested data type is similar to the JSON data type and is suitable for storing data that has a hierarchical structure.
+Search indexes support primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, GeoPoint, Vector, IP, and JSON, in addition to the Array and Nested data types.
+The Array data type is used to store a series of values of the same type.
+The Nested data type is similar to the JSON type and is used to store data that has a hierarchical structure.

 Array data type